mpi-performance-guidelines/mpi-performance-guidelines.github.io/minimizing-thread-contention.md

 `MPI_THREAD_MULTIPLE` is a different story.
 The MPI specification states that "multiple threads may call MPI, with no restrictions".
-Thread-safe MPI libraries must identify code paths where shared reources are accessed and add protection to prevent data races or corruption.
+Thread-safe MPI libraries must identify code paths where shared resources are accessed and add protection to prevent data races or corruption.
 For communication resources like shared memory or network queues, accesses from multiple threads concurrently results in lock contention and